JamesKindon/jkindon.github.io/_posts/2021-11-19-fslogix-container-replication-with-bvckup2.md

 Choose your `source` (backup from), and choose your `destination` (backup to)

-Optionally configure an appropriate [service account](https://bvckup2.com/support/forum/topic/413) to access both locations (press the key…).
+Optionally configure an appropriate [service account](https://bvckup2.com/support/forum/topic/413) to access both locations (press the key...).
 This is important when copying permissions etc

 [![job]({{site.baseurl}}/assets/img/fslogix-container-replication-with-bvckup2/job.png)]({{site.baseurl}}/assets/img/fslogix-container-replication-with-bvckup2/job.png)